 Cooking a full seven bags of meth on Rats can take upwards of half an hour for one day of the three-day heist.
 If the RNG Gods are unkind this can result in a five-day marathon due to the potential for both Day 1 and Day 2 to have escapes.

 Mighty Glacier: Enforcers (or anyone else using Enforcer skills in general) tend to fall into the trope if they don't invest in extra speed from the Ghost tree.
 A fully pimped out Enforcer wearing the ICTV armor will be slow as molasses, but can take gunfire like nothing while dealing out a ton of hurt to enemies.
-Bulldozers also move slow while having lots of health and firepower.
+Bulldozers also move (somewhat) slow while having lots of health and firepower - though they can still climb up the wall of a house!

 Missing Secret: After unlocking your last item around level 50, you may occasionally see the game tell you that you unlocked a new item on your next level up, only to see you earned nothing.
 Some people looked through the game's coding and saw there was something to be unlocked every few levels all the way up to level 100, but there's nothing there.

 More Dakka: Gage Weapon Pack 02 DLC introduces LMGs to the game, including the return of the Brenner from Payday: The Heist.
-To balance to ammo capacity and rate of fire, they have 20% movement speed reduction while held, and you can't aim down sights with them.
+To balance to ammo capacity and rate of fire, they have 20% movement speed reduction while held, and you can't aim down their sights like you can with most weapons - you can still aim a little better, but a laser sight is practically mandatory.

 Money for Nothing: Since money works as experience and actual cash to spend, this occurs every PAYDAY.
 After level caps reduce money for XPnote (most likely to prevent low-level people hiding on OVERKILL missions to skip several levels) an ~80% cut then goes "to an offshore laundering account" — meaning a multi-million heist result could leave you with as little as a few hundred thousand to actually spend.
 Once you obtained most of your skills and preferred guns, however, money becomes useless unless you're interested in using the respec system.